NgwaDilisAwah/great-start/README.md

 # great-start

-it's so good learning new things
+it's so good learning new things!